celo-org/docs/blog/how-to-create-a-decentralized-application-using-react-celo/how-to-create-a-decentralized-application-using-react-celo.md

   );
 }
 export default App;
-///
 ```

-import the React useState and in the App component declare a openContributeModal state and give it a value of false.
+Import the React useState and in the App component declare a openContributeModal state and give it a value of false.
 On the contribute button, declare an onClick event that calls a function which changes the state of the openContributeModal to true when the button is clicked.
 Then conditionally render the ContributionModal component and pass in the onClose props which calls a when that sets the openContributionModal to false and closes the modal.

 In the crowdfunding.abi.js file, copy and paste this code.